[For teaching

 flourished in large wild herds, which have remained abundant to the 21st

 Century, even under the increased pressure of human settlement.
-Dr. Dee Simpson,
+Dr. Dee Simpson, recently deceased, believed that Homo erectus could have made it to the

-suspected that the Calico, California dig site was possibly a H. erectus camp.
+California dig site was possibly a H. erectus camp.
 Could there have been large numbers of a

 separate race of humanlike people present in Pleistocene America that stemmed

-from Homo erectus stock, which then eliminated itself as well as the animals?
+erectus stock, which then eliminated itself as well as the animals?
 Well, that argument is weak also as there

 is no archeological evidence for such a large population around the time that